-So, why not boost your knowledge and skills with the teachings and findings of the industry’s influencers?
-To do that, you don’t have to pay any money, just pick the customer service blogs you like and start feeding your mind with new amazing thoughts and revelations.
+Boost your knowledge and skills with the teachings and findings of the industry’s influencers.
+You don’t have to pay any money for that, just pick the customer service blogs you like and start feeding your mind with new amazing thoughts and revelations.

 We are glad to help you with the task!
 In this post, you can find the top 14 customer service blogs to follow in 2023.
 Feel free to subscribe to one or all of them, so you can keep up to date with trends and practices in customer service.

 To avoid confusion, we decided to break down all blogs into two categories: personal/consult agencies’ blogs and corporate blogs provided by tech companies selling customer service software (just like ours 😉).
 While all blogs deserve your attention, we’ve put a special emphasis on personal blogs run by thought leaders in the industry.

 Best personal customer service blogs worth your attention

 Shep Hyken, a customer service expert and speaker, opens our list of the best customer service blogs.
 The expert helps companies and organizations to create outstanding customer service experiences for their clients and employees.
 On his blog, you can find profound articles about customer service written by Shep and guest writers.

 Once a week, an NYT best-selling author publishes a quick post about the top 5 customer service articles from across the web and his thoughts on each of them.
 Quite insightful, I must admit!
 Also, you can find amusing illustrations and interview podcasts on Shep Hyken’s website.